mxaddict/www.codedmaster.com/content/blog/2026-01-25-on-hiatus-and-finding-inspiration-in-dotfiles.md

 +++
+date = 2026-01-25
-title = "On Hiatus: Finding Inspiration in Dotfiles" date = 2026-01-25 description = "A personal reflection on my long break from blogging, the creative burnout with a stale Jekyll workflow, and how a deep dive into creating a new dotfiles setup brought me back."
+title = "On Hiatus: Finding Inspiration in Dotfiles" description = "A personal reflection on my long break from blogging, the creative burnout with a stale Jekyll workflow, and how a deep dive into creating a new dotfiles setup brought me back."
 [taxonomies]
-tags = ["reflection", "burnout", "jekyll", "dotfiles", "workflow", "rust", "neovim", "cli"] [extra] author = "mxaddict"
+tags = ["reflection", "burnout", "jekyll", "dotfiles", "workflow", "rust", "neovim", "cli"]
 +++

 If you've followed this blog over the years, you've likely noticed the long